matloff/TidyverseSkeptic/README.md

 At the basic level, FP is merely replacing loops by calls to FP functions.
 R's **apply** family, plus **Reduce()**, **Map()** and **Filter()** should be considered FP.
 In many cases, using such functions is the right solution.
 But the indiscriminate use of FP, advocated by many Tidyers, to replace *all* loops is clearly overdoing it, and makes things especially difficult for beginners.

+This is clear *a priori* -- **FP involves writing functions, a skill that most beginners take a long time to develop well.**

 It is worth noting that top university Computer Science Departments have shifted away from teaching their introductory programming courses using